metamath/lamp-guide/docs/index.md

 After that begin the list of assertions (theorems and axioms).
-Each assertion shows its count, the type of assertion (theorem or axiom), and the assertion id in bold.
+Each assertion shows its count, the type of assertion (theorem or axiom), and the assertion label in bold.
 The rest of the display shows a list of 0 or more hypotheses, each prefixed with large black circle "&#x2B24;".
 The final line of an assertion states what can be concluded